vCarbs/netapp-cookbook/README.md

 ------------
 SVM-management of qtree creation, modification and deletion.
 Qtrees are a special subdirectory of the root of a volume that acts as a virtual subvolume with special attributes.

+netapp_qtree resource can be used to create logically defined file system on Cloud ONTAP instances.

 ### Actions ###
 This resource has the following actions: